 An increasing amount of literature is available on the control of non-linear systems.
 For many of these systems, linear design techniques are ineffective.
 However, a non-linear augmentation of the linear control is sometimes able to perform the control.
 Determining the augmenting signal is a formidable task.
 However, recent work in the area of path planning has given rise to some useful tools.
 These tools can be used to design a complete controller.
 The final design takes advantage of the mapping abilities of neural networks to perform path planning.
 A path planning algorithm, taken from previously published work, was used to generate training data for the neural network.
 The results of simulation tests show that the controller composed of a linear gain and a path planning neural network was capable of controlling the non-linear system.
 The results are for a small class of non-trivial trajectories.
 Further work is planned to generalize the results.

-R. S. Woodley and L. Acar, "Non-linear System Control Using Path Generating Neural Networks," ANNIE 1998, American Society of Mechanical Engineers (ASME), Jan 1998.
+R. S. Woodley and L. Acar, "Non-Linear System Control using Path Generating Neural Networks," Intelligent Engineering Systems through Artificial Neural Networks, vol. 8, pp. 599-604, American Society of Mechanical Engineers (ASME), Nov 1998.

 Electrical and Computer Engineering